 Explore Male/Female Diversity at Dickinson

 If available, the chart below will include the male to female distribution among Dickinson's undergraduate students.

-The disparity between the counts of men and women at Dickinson College is on par with the national average.
+The disparity between the counts of men and women at Dickinson College is lower than the national average.

 If available, the chart below will include the male to female distribution among Dickinson's faculty.

 The ratio of male to female faculty at Dickinson is above average.

 Very High Geographic Diversity From Across the U.S.